shapoco/mamefont/README.md

 ## Lookup Table

-If the total size does not reach a 2-Byte boundary, a dummy entry must be appended.
+If the total size does not reach a 2-Byte boundary, a dummy byte must be appended.
 `lutSize` includes this dummy byte.

 ## Microcode Block